 Resizable UITableViewCell with variable image and content height

-.automaticDimension, set top and bottom constraints, number of lines to
+.automaticDimension, set a top and bottom constraint, set the number of lines to

 0, and you’re done.

-Trying to incorporate variable text and variable image height will probably test your patience. :)
+Trying to incorporate variable text and variable image height?
+Not quite so easy.

-If you’re like me, you’ll fight with auto-layout for a while, maybe refer to Stack or Medium for some pointers.
-You might even arrive at something that appears to get it all working correctly.
+If you’re like me, you’ll fight with Auto Layout for a while, maybe refer to Stack or Medium for some pointers.
+You might even arrive at something that appears to get things working correctly.
 Then you start scrolling, and your UI goes to hell.

 Sound familiar?
 Read on.